 Huiyi Chen is an associate in the firm’s Litigation Department, and joined the firm in 2017.
-Ms. Chen has worked on insurance coverage litigation, class action, shareholder litigation and litigation and investigation in the financial services industry.
+Ms. Chen has worked on insurance coverage litigation, antitrust class action, shareholder litigation and litigation and investigation in the financial services industry.
+In particular, she has represented a major international food and beverage company in obtaining cyber coverage with respect to malware-related losses in excess of $100 million.
 She has experience in all aspects of discovery and has argued motions and conducted direct and cross examinations in both federal and state courts.

 Ms. Chen maintains an active pro bono practice and has represented clients in asylum, exoneration, human trafficking and labor dispute, landlord-tenant dispute, sentencing and prisoner’s rights, devoting over 1,500 hours to pro bono service after she joined the firm.
 Ms. Chen is also a regular contributor to the firm’s Insurance Law Update, which is published by Law360.